Creating a new form of theatre

 Making movement dramatic

 To develop this type of theatre, the company combined various acrobatic and theatre techniques.
-As a result, not only does the storyline need to be created—as in most plays—but above all a unique physical vocabulary in which meaning, feeling, drive and virtuosity are conveyed through movement.
+As a result, not only does the storyline need to be created—as in most plays—but above all a unique physical vocabulary in which movement conveys meaning, feeling, drive and virtuosity.
 With each new production, the creative team rebuilds the relationship between movement, text, lights, music and set.
 Since the company began, this form has spread far and wide.
 Yet, as it develops productions, the company keeps challenging the notion and pushing it further.

 Deepening the meaning and touching the emotions – early successes